Data Privacy for AI Projects: Minimizing PII Exposure Step by Step

 7.2 If you do fine-tune, remove PII first

 A safe default policy is: no raw PII in training data.
-Replace or remove identifiers.
-If a use case truly requires identity (rare), use tokenization with strict governance and separate evaluation to prove you are not increasing leakage risk.
+Replace/remove identifiers.
+If a use case truly requires identity (rare), use tokenization with strict governance and evaluate leakage risk explicitly.

 7.4 Add privacy testing to your evaluation plan